 7) What kind of attributes do you look for in a partner?

-I would appreciate if she could be understanding towards my career in terms of being able to withstand the stress of being seen in public with me and have a big loving heart.
+I would appreciate it if she could be understanding towards my career in terms of being able to withstand the stress of being seen in public with me and have a big loving heart.

 I want to be based in Singapore and fly to countries for projects.
-I want to be more established in my career, so that I can still call Singapore home when I fly overseas for projects.
+I want to be more established in my career so that I can still call Singapore home when I fly overseas for projects.
 Just like Fann Wong and Christopher Lee.
 I enjoy spending time with my nieces and nephews as they are living with me right now.
 I want to be involved in my kids’ life as much as possible.

 8) What advice do you have for young undergraduates who are still looking for their meaning, purpose and calling in life?

 It is common to feel lost.
-Don’t choose what you want to do based on how much monetary rewards your career will give you, because you will never be happy in the long-term.
+Don’t choose what you want to do based on how much monetary rewards your career will give you, because you will never be happy in the long term.
 Try out different work stints in different fields and give yourself time to learn and choose.
 In every stage of your life, you will feel lost for a while.
 If you rush for things to happen, you may get blinded by the race.

-Take your time, breathe and don’t choose things based on what it can offer you.
+Take your time, breathe and don’t choose things based on what they can offer you.
 Every job can give you a comfortable life as long as you can excel in it.
 Take the initiative and do an internship or part-time job and discover your calling.
 Take me for a living example, I never knew that I would become a model in this industry.
 In the blink of an eye, I have been in the media scene for ten years.